mxstack/mxmake/docs/source/make.md

 # A short primer on make

 "make" is a build automation tool that is commonly used in software development projects to automate repetitive tasks.
-This is historically such as compiling source code, linking object files, and building executables - and more recently managing complex (development) environments with different tools and languagse mixed.
+This is historically such as compiling source code, linking object files, and building executables - and more recently managing complex (development) environments with different tools and languages mixed.

 Using "make" in Python projects makes sense because it provides a way to manage dependencies and build processes in a consistent and repeatable way.
 This can be particularly useful in large projects with multiple contributors, as it ensures that everyone is building and testing the project in the same way.